timescale/timescaledb/README.md

 # Insert and query data

 Insert and query data in a hypertable via regular SQL commands.
+For example:

 - Insert data into a hypertable named `conditions`: